 Wednesday Cruise Nights run from early June to late September.
 Wednesday municipal band concerts are at 8 p.m. from early June to mid-August in Lake Park.

-Great River Shakespeare Festival: Plays are staged at the Performing Arts Center of Winona State University.
+Great River Shakespeare Festival: In 2017, "The Comedy of Errors,'' "Richard III,'' "An Iliad" and "Shipwrecked!
+An Entertainment'' will be staged June 21-July 30 at the Performing Arts Center of Winona State University.

 Many other events are held in conjunction with the festival, such as free concerts, coffeehouse discussions with cast members, Front Porch Conversations with experts, events at Theatre du Mississippi and walking tours hosted by the Winona County Historical Society.

 For details and tickets, call 507-474-7900.

 Kayaking and canoeing: The visitors center, at U.S. 61 and Huff Street, has trail maps.

 Biking and in-line skating: The five-mile path around Lake Winona is beautiful.

 Nightlife: At the Historic Masonic Center on Main Street, Theatre du Mississippi presents concerts.
 St. Mary's University also schedules concerts.